 Have you been disrespected, demeaned, and feel like a failure?
 Do you feel unworthy to be respected?
 Do you find yourself being disrespectful when others fail to meet your expectations or know someone who is disrespectful to you when you fail?
 Do you bad mouth people and treat them as lower than yourself?
 Do you feel unworthy of respect, or are you treating others as unworthy of respect?
 All bad behavior has a source.
 So, don’t make excuses, but ask God, “Why am I behaving this way?”
 “What is the root or source behind my behavior?”
 “Why am I being disrespected and am I attracting disrespectful behavior?

-The following my testimony of the connection between disrespect, unworthiness, and failure.
-For example, if my husband did not meet my expectations, then I would demean him, which is not godly behavior.
-God wants us to value others and to honor them; therefore, being disrespectful is not loving and is a sin.
+The following example shows the connection between disrespect, unworthiness, and failure.
+If my husband or anyone else did not meet my expectations, then I would demean them, which is not godly behavior.
+To be godly is basically to be like God.
+And, God wants us to value others and to honor them; therefore, being disrespectful is not loving and is a sin.
 So, I asked God to show me the root of why I was being irritated.
-He revealed that I had painful memories of not being valued as a child or by my first husband.
-I also had disdain for my first husband because of his abusiveness.
+He revealed that I had unresolved painful memories of not being valued as a child or by my first husband.
+God showed me that I had disdain for my first husband because of his abusiveness.
 Additionally, I was influenced by my mother’s disrespect and contempt for my father.
 Therefore, I developed unhealthy beliefs and wrong thinking that caused my sinful behavior of disrespect.

 The following are some of the unhealthy beliefs I had.
 “I am not worthy of respect, and no one else is worthy of my respect.”
 “I am inferior to others and deserve to be treated as inferior.”
 “I have no value and what I have to say is not valued.”
 “Men are not worthy of respect because they fail to meet expectations.”
 There are many other unhealthy beliefs associated with these two strongholds.
 I replaced these unhealthy beliefs with the truths found in the section on my website called MEEKNESS/HUMILITY ISSUES.
 Can you see the connection now between failure, feeling unworthy, and disrespect for yourself and others?